 These photos of a Polyphemus Moth, fat and eating steadily, reminds us our the natural world moves with its’ own rhythm.
 Getting ready for fall, the caterpillar eats until must pupate one last time.
 This larva seems to be in its last instar or growth stage before wrapping itself into a cocoon.
+See also Insects in Winter.

 We spotted this fluorescent green caterpillar hanging upside down from a Blackjack Oak (Quercus marilandica) tree.